Tidwell/generator-fwk/README.md

 <base href="/URI/" />
 ```

 ## Module Generator

 To create a new generic module, you simply have to run the generator.
 By default, this module simply catches the server:routes event, binds to the /moduleName route and returns a {okay: true} json esponse.
 It also has an example method on the prototype.
-You will probably strip this logic and replace it with your own.
+You will probably strip this logic and replace it with your own.  *BUG* Names must be Firstlettercaponly

 ```
 yo fwk:module moduleName